texx00/sandypi/readme.md

 If you have problems after the update check the [troubleshooting](/docs/troubleshooting.md) guide.

+_____
+*NOTE:* the software is still in **ALPHA** which means lots of features may not work as expected.
+Updates may fix some but may also introduce more bugs.
+If you find any please open an issue.
+One the fundaments of the software are ready a stable branch will be released with more stable updates.
+____

 # Development and testing

 Any help in the app development is accepted.